jancelin/docker-lizmap/README.md

 or for edit

-docker run  -i -t jancelin/docker-websig /bin/bash
+docker run  -i -t jancelin/docker-lizmap /bin/bash

+if you want to save your edition : docker commit "id_of_container" "new_image_name"

 ____________________________________________________________________________________